Who we are

 To learn more about Carroll Abbott and the early native plant movement in Texas, see “Mr. Texas Bluebonnet – the Carroll Abbott Story” at the Texas A&M website.

-More than 30 chapters across Texas help to further the mission of the Society at the community level, sposoring educational speakers, field trips, workshops, on such subjects as plant identification, propagation and landscaping, work in demonstration gardens and many other types of projects.
+Our more than 30 chapters across Texas help further the mission of the Society at the community level, sponsoring educational speakers, field trips, workshops, on such subjects as plant identification, propagation and landscaping, work in demonstration gardens and many other types of projects.

 The Native Plant Society of Texas envisions a future where:

-- Texans value native plants, habitats, and healthy ecosystems as essential to the well-being of all living things and to our quality of life.
+- Texans value native plants, habitats and healthy ecosystems as essential to the well-being of living things and to our quality of life.

 - Texas native habitats are managed as critically beneficial natural assets.